huawei-noah/SMARTS/README.md

 ### Troubleshooting

 #### General
-In many cases additional run logs are located at `~/.smarts`.
-These can sometimes be helpful.
+In most cases SMARTS debug logs are located at `~/.smarts`.
+These can be helpful to diagnose problems.

 #### SUMO
 SUMO can have some problems in setup.
 Please look through the following for support for SUMO: